demisto/content-docs/docs/integrations/mirroring.md

 * getMirrorStatistics command - a hidden command that returns mirroring statistics: total mirrored, rate limited, and last run.
 * getSyncMirrorRecords - a hidden command that returns records that hold internal mirroring metadata for each mirrored incident
+* get-remote-data - is runnable through the war room with the relevant arguments and see the results.
+* get-mapping-fields - is runnable through the war room with no arguments and see the results.

 Also important to note: